LL-Pengfei/CS1010-AY1819S1-Personal/docs/as06-comments.md

 # Assignment 6: Comments

 ## Notes on Marking Schemes

 For brevity, I won't repeat the detailed marking scheme, as it is the same as before.
 One major change is that we start to deduct marks for documentation format errors.

-The other major change is that we starts to award marks based on efficiency of the solution.
+The other major change is that we start to award marks based on the efficiency of the solution.

 ### Permutation 1